nipunadodan/cra-template-orange/README.md

 # React.js Boilerplate with Tailwind and React Router DOM

-This project was bootstrapped with [Create React App PWA](https://create-react-app.dev/docs/making-a-progressive-web-app/).
+This project is bootstrapped with [Create React App PWA](https://create-react-app.dev/docs/making-a-progressive-web-app/).

 ## Setup
 ### Use npx to create the React App